TheresaLui/SelfHelpContent_v2/articles/microsoft.search/moving-search-service.md

 If you want to move your Azure Cognitive Search service to a new subscription you will want to ensure that:

-1. You have reviewed the [Checklist](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-move-resources) before moving resources.
+1. You have reviewed the [Checklist](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-move-resources) before moving resources
-2. Both the source and destination subscriptions are active.
+2. Both the source and destination subscriptions are active
-3. Both the source and destination subscriptions must exist with the same [Azure Active Directory tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant).
+3. Both the source and destination subscriptions must exist with the same [Azure Active Directory tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant)
 4. The account moving the resources has the following permissions:

-    * a.	**Microsoft.Resources/subscriptions/resourceGroups/moveResources/action** on the source resource group.
+	* **Microsoft.Resources/subscriptions/resourceGroups/moveResources/action** on the source resource group
-    * b.	**Microsoft.Resources/subscriptions/resourceGroups/write** on the destination resource group.
+    	* **Microsoft.Resources/subscriptions/resourceGroups/write** on the destination resource group

-5. If moving between subscriptions, ensure that the Azure Cognitive Search resource and all its dependent resources are located in the same Resource Group and are being moved together.
+5. If moving between subscriptions, ensure that the Azure Cognitive Search resource and all its dependent resources are located in the same Resource Group and are being moved together
 6. Use the [validate move](https://docs.microsoft.com/rest/api/resources/resources/validatemoveresources) operation to test your move scenario without actually moving the resources.
 This operation will check if the move will succeed.

 ## **Recommended Documents**